fluxcd/flagger/docs/gitbook/how-it-works.md

 in the background, if they are not already running.
 This will ensure that during the analysis, the `podinfo-canary.test` service will receive a steady stream of GET and POST requests.

-If your workload is exposed outside the mesh with the Istio Gateway and TLS you can point `hey` to the public URL and use HTTP2.
+If your workload is exposed outside the mesh you can point `hey` to the public URL and use HTTP2.

 ```yaml